-Anti Backlash for CNC: Ball Screws, Bearing Blocks, and Anti Backlash Nuts
+Ball Screws for CNC: Easy Guide [Bearing Blocks, and Anti Backlash Nuts]

-If you’re looking over this page, I’ll assume you wonder why you should eliminate backlash (or how much can your stand), you want to build a CNC machine from scratch, or you are converting a manual machine that has measurable backlash.
-If you have a machine already converted that has the “good” parts (like ballscrews), and still have too much backlash, try Part 2 for ideas to solve your problem.
+But, we will start with backlash and ball screws.
+I’ll assume you wonder why you should eliminate backlash (or how much can your stand), you want to build a CNC machine from scratch, or you are converting a manual machine that has measurable backlash.
+If you have a machine already converted that has the “good” parts (like ball screws), and still have too much backlash, try Part 2 for ideas to solve your problem.

 What is Backlash?